Skip to main content

 The Road Trip to Kutch, Gujarat

 When boys are planning a road trip, the first image that comes to mind is often from the movie "Dil Chahta Hai."
 Ahh, that’s for the bachelors.
-When married men plan a trip, it's more like "Biwi Kya Chahti Hai." 😉 If you're married, you've probably been in the same boat as we three were when we were planning our epic road trip to Kutch.
+When married men plan a trip, it's more like "Biwi Kya Chahti Hai." 😉 If you are married, you have probably been in the same boat as we three were when we were planning our epic road trip to Kutch.
 Here's a photo of us three, posing at Khari Bet - from left to right: Brijesh, Nilay and Nikhil.
 We intentionally chose weekdays for our adventure to ensure empty roads and fewer crowds at the places we intended to visit.
 The journey began from Mumbai on a sunny Monday morning, with my trusty companion, a Hyundai i20.
 Day 1: From Mumbai to Samakhiali We departed from Mumbai early in the morning, embarking on a drive of over 700 km, until we reached Samakhiali.
 Our overnight stay was at a Jain Temple, which, as it turned out, was a great choice for a comfortable rest stop.
-If you're planning to stay en ro...
+If you're planning to stay en route t...